 Dublin: €400k is a starter, not a family home

-In the capital, €400,000 sits in the bottom third of the market — only about 30% of homes for sale in the city are priced at or below it, against a city median asking price around €515,000.
+In the capital, €400,000 puts you in the bottom third of the market — only about 30% of homes for sale in the city are priced at or below it, against a city median asking price of around €515,000.
 What you get is a two-bed: roughly a 60/35 split between compact houses (older terraces, small mid-terrace stock) and apartments.
 The median floor area in the band is just 72 m².

-Cork: €400k is the median home
+Cork: €400k is bang on the median

 Galway: pretty, and pricier than you'd think